 “I’ve been studying the Chinese language since I was in high school, and so I’ve always been interested in Chinese culture and language,” said Sweeney, who was a double major in Chinese studies and political science, and studied away in China during her undergrad.
 “That’s a really big reason why I chose PLU, because they have a really good Chinese studies program that actually allows you to get your major in that specific focus.
 I’m going to be studying in China.
 I thought it would be good to go back with a new eye, with the business perspective.”

-The condensed path to a graduate degree is another appealing Fast Track factor, especially for students like Shelondra Harris, a communication major currently working on her Master of Science in Marketing Research at PLU.
+The condensed path to a graduate degree is another appealing Fast Track factor, especially for students like Shelondra Harris, a communication major currently working on her Master of Science in Marketing Analytics at PLU.